Perspective | Experts are worried about covid-19′s effect on childhood obesity. Here’s what we can do.

 “Kids are visual learners,” he said.
 “If I’m eating a cheesecake while I’m telling my kids to eat their greens, it’s not the example they want to see,” he said.

 Right now, Shapiro said, the issue runs deeper than lack of exercise and excess eating.
-Children (and adults) across America are using food as a way to find comfort in a time when routines have been taken away and life feel increasingly uncertain.
+Children (and adults) across America are using food as a way to find comfort in a time when routines have been taken away and life feels increasingly uncertain.

 “When you have a lot of stress, and you’re bored, and you’re not moving, and apart from all that you have access to something that makes you feel better, you do it.
 The food becomes like your drug,” he said.